appscode/krew-index/README.md

 # krew-index

-Krew index for kubectl plugins by AppsCode
+[Krew](https://krew.sigs.k8s.io/) is the plugin manager for kubectl command-line tool.
+This repository hosts the krew index for custom kubectl plugins by AppsCode.

 ## Install kubectl